fliiiix/waschi-cli/README.md

 ###Commands
 <pre>
 Usage:
-   -w object or --wash object    Wash object
+   -w object or --wash object      Wash some object
-   -f object or --find object    Find object
-   -serverlist                   Print the list with the Servers
+   -f object or --find object      Find some object --serverlist                    Print a list with the Servers

-   If you have no idea for a object you can gerate one with
+   If you have no idea for an object you can generate one with --object
-   -object
    Example:
-   -f -thing
+   -f --object
 </pre>

 ###Problem?